openfaas/faas-netes/chart/openfaas/README.md

 You can also review recommended Pro values in [values-pro.yaml](values-pro.yaml)

+### Installing OpenFaaS without Cluster Admin access

+In order to install OpenFaaS, you need to create at least one namespace, a Cluster Admin role and Custom Resource Definitions (CRDs), however some DevOps teams prevent business teams from getting access to Cluster Admin.

+This option is reserved for OpenFaaS Pro customers, see the installation steps here: [Split installation instructions](https://github.com/openfaas/openfaas-pro/blob/master/split-installation.md)

 See also:
 * Scale-down to zero (in this document)
 * [OpenFaaS PRO SSO/OIDC](https://docs.openfaas.com/openfaas-pro/sso/)